jgarcia2411/jgarcia2411.github.io/pages/about.md

 #### <a name="Education"></a>Education

-- I will obtain a M.S degree in Data Analytics from The George Washington University.
+- I will obtain a M.S degree in Data Analytics from The George Washington University in 2022.
 - I obtained my B.S in Petroleum Engineering from Escuela Politecnica Nacional in 2017.